rivm-syso/SBooScripts/vignettes/Development/Quality control/Publication/Molecular-verification---base.md

 Figures 1 and 2 above show the absolute and relative differences in diagonal k’s between R and excel.
-As can be seen in Figure 2, relative differences larger than 1 percentile are in the lake, river, sea, air and sediment subcompartments.
+As can be seen in Figure 2, relative differences larger than 0.001 are in the lake, river, sea, air and sediment subcompartments.

 #### Lake difference